MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/let-users-reset-passwords.md

 description: "Learn how you can reset your passwords using the self-service password reset tool."
 ---

-# Let users reset their own passwords in Office 365
+# Let users reset their own passwords
 Getting crushed with people asking you to reset their passwords?
-As the Office 365 admin, you can let people use the [self-service password reset tool](https://go.microsoft.com/fwlink/p/?LinkId=522677) so you don't have to reset passwords for them.
+As the Microsoft 365 admin, you can let people use the [self-service password reset tool](https://go.microsoft.com/fwlink/p/?LinkId=522677) so you don't have to reset passwords for them.
 Less work for you!

 Here are a few things you need to know: